Mark Hanna: Aspiring kingmaker (1880–1888)

 In 1880, Hanna added The Cleveland Herald newspaper to his business empire.
 This was resented by Edwin Cowles, who owned the Republican newspaper in Cleveland, The Cleveland Leader.
 For the next five years, until Hanna sold the newspaper, he was bitterly attacked by Cowles in his paper.
 According to Hanna biographer William T. Horner, the episode was the start of the negative image of Hanna in the press which would be further developed by the Hearst newspapers over a decade later.
-Cowles' paper attacked Hanna personally, dubbing him "Marcus Aurelius".
-Cowles' choice of nickname was dictated by the coincidence of name, without regard to that emperor's good reputation.
+Cowles's paper attacked Hanna personally, dubbing him "Marcus Aurelius".
+Cowles's choice of nickname was dictated by the coincidence of name, without regard to that emperor's good reputation.
 The nickname remained with Hanna throughout the remainder of his career.

 The incumbent in 1880, President Rutherford Hayes, had no interest in seeking a second term; after 36 ballots, the Republicans nominated Ohio Representative James Garfield.
 The nominee had gone to the convention as manager of the campaign of his fellow Ohioan, Secretary of the Treasury John Sherman.
 Garfield had emerged as a candidate after delegates were impressed by his nomination speech of Sherman.
 Although Hanna did not attend the convention, he was very active in the fall campaign.
 The industrialist helped found a businessman's fundraising club to raise money for Garfield's personal expenses in the campaign.
 Garfield, who ran a front porch campaign, often had to entertain politicians and others who came to meet him at his home in Mentor.
 According to Charles Dick, who succeeded Hanna in the Senate after the latter's death in 1904, "Mr. Hanna had as much to do with the election of Mr. Garfield as any single individual in the country."